AnuRekha14/externalwebsite/README.md

     }
 }

-// Wait until Embedded Messaging is ready window.addEventListener("onEmbeddedMessagingReady", () => {
+// When Embedded Messaging is ready window.addEventListener("onEmbeddedMessagingReady", () => {
     console.log('Embedded Messaging is ready.');